-Gianna lives all the way in the Philippines, and is the general assistant for The Artful Parent.
+Gianna lives all the way in the Philippines!
 There’s a great chance that she’s the one responding to your queries or requests if you send an email to [email protected].
 She likes working behind the scenes, and enjoys anything and everything art (digital or visual).
 She’s a graduate of Master in Business Administration and has been a part of The Artful Parent team since August of 2018.

 Most likely to be eating: Cookies, Brownies, or a Brookie *winks*

 Favorite art supply: Colored pencils for my grown-up coloring book, and Photoshop brushes and fonts for my digital artworks.

 Most likely to be doing on a free afternoon: Hanging out with friends at a small, cozy coffee shop, or a picnic at the park.
 On a rainy day, watching Korean Dramas on Netflix!

 Loves: Making digital art, exploring new restaurants, road tripping, and traveling abroad!

 We have a group of artists who regularly write for The Artful Parent.
 Meet them below!